 The Lake Esplanade

 Take a walk along the Lake Esplanade and you’ll see the shores of Lake Whakatipu lined with large blossom trees.
-It will take around 15 minutes to walk from Queenstown to the start of the Glenorchy Road, and you’ll be able to take in views of The Remarkables, the Queenstown Gardens, and Walter and Cecil peaks on your stroll.
+It will take around 15 minutes to walk from Queenstown to the start of Glenorchy Road along this flat, accessible walkway.
+Take in views of The Remarkables, the Queenstown Gardens, and Walter and Cecil peaks as you admire the spring blooms on your stroll.

 The Queenstown Gardens